-Jr. Year Field Placements may not occur at the school site where you work as a TA.

-Fall Semester

-- ◆ EDRD 355 (16 hours) ALL students are required to participate in a field component along with classmates and their professor. - ◆ 5 hours of TeachLive simulation which may be completed after working hours.
+- Jr. Year Field Placements may not occur at the school site where you work as a TA.
+Fall Semester - \EDRD 355 (16 hours) ALL students are required to participate in a field component along with classmates and their professor. - ♦ One TeachLive simulation which may be completed after working hours.